norbertvajda/norbertvajda/README.md

 * Hungarian
 * Croatian

-I am always open to discussing new opportunities and collaborations.
+I'm always open to discussing new opportunities and collaborations.
 Feel free to reach out at 'nobo.vajda' on my Gmail.